Discover Swiss Financial Secrets That Maximize Your Money!

 Raiffeisen Logo

-Raiffeisen is a large Swiss bank that was created in 1899 already.
+Raiffeisen is a large Swiss bank that was created in 1899.
 It is currently the third-largest Swiss bank (in terms of assets under management), behind the two giants UBS and Credit Suisse.
-They have more than 3 million clients in Switzerland.
-And almost two million of them are shareholders (more later).
-They are a very profitable bank with about 400 million benefits these last few years.
+Raiffeisen has more than 3 million clients in Switzerland, almost two million of whom are shareholders (more later).
+It is a very profitable bank, with about 400 million in profits these last few years.

 This bank has an interesting structure.
-Indeed each of the 246 Raiffeisen banks is independent.
-And together, they form Raiffeisen Switzerland, a cooperative structure.
+Indeed, each of the 246 Raiffeisen banks is independent.
+Together, they form Raiffeisen Switzerland, a cooperative structure.

-Historically, Raiffeisen was a very rural bank, but they have moved to cities now and are present in many places.
-And they also want to be a bank that belongs to its customers.
-Therefore, many customers are also shareholders.
+Historically, Raiffeisen was a very rural bank, but it has moved to cities now and is present in many places.
+Raiffeisen wants to be a bank that belongs to its customers, so many customers are also shareholders.

 Interestingly, it was created by a priest trying to help protect the money of his parishioners.
 This story is about how the banking system was born in many countries.